-Utilization tips for your futon
+Utilization tips for your futon and tatami

 Your futon has a high proportion of fine natural fibers, which are fragile and deformable.
 If a fold/bulge occurs during transport, you can best flatten them by evenly smoothing them with a flat hand.